John P. Cronan, Acting Assistant Attorney General, Criminal Division.

 I am writing you today as a flight attendant with American Airlines represented by the Association of Professional Flight Attendants (APFA) with the intent of filing a complaint.

-As you know, American Airlines merged with U.S. Airways last year.
+As you know, American Airlines merged with U.S. Airways in December of 2013.
 As part of that merger, APFA President Laura Glading agreed to an expedited negotiations process with U.S. Airways CEO Doug Parker to reach a single-carrier contract with the newly formed airline.
-That agreement, initially referred to as the “Bridge Agreement,” was later called the Conditional Labor Agreement (CLA), and it outlined how the APFA would negotiate with the newly merged airline.
-Last December the CLA’s resulting tentative agreement failed to ratify because it fell short on the promises made by American’s newly elected chairman, Doug Parker.
-It was touted as being “industry leading,” but fell far short of that mark.
+That agreement, initially referred to as the "Bridge Agreement," was later called the Conditional Labor Agreement (CLA), and it outlined how the APFA would negotiate with the newly merged airline.
+In December of 2014 the CLA’s resulting tentative agreement failed to ratify because it fell short on the promises made by American’s newly elected chairman, Doug Parker.
+It was touted as being "industry leading," but fell far short of that mark.

 What flight attendants didn’t realize at the time was that the CLA was the result of a secret meeting hosted by U.S. Airways Treasurer Tom Weir at a restaurant in Manhattan.
 Why this matters is because Mr. Weir is Laura Glading’s cousin.
 The dinner meeting included Doug Parker, U.S. Airways President Scott Kirby, Tom Weir, Laura Glading, and two of Ms. Glading’s advisors.
 Why this is of importance is because Tom Horton, as president of AMR, was having merger talks with Doug Parker prior to AMR’s bankruptcy filing in November of 2011.
 These merger talks continued when Mr. Horton ascended to the position of CEO and continued even though Doug Parker was negotiating with American’s unions.